Saturnalia: Jewish

-M. Avodah Zarah lists Saturnalia as a "festival of the gentiles," along with the Kalents of January and Kratesis.
+M. Avodah Zarah lists Saturnalia as a "festival of the gentiles," along with the Calends of January and Kratesis.
 B. Avodah Zarah records that Ḥanan b.
-Rava said, "Kalends begins eight days after the [winter] solstice and Saturnura begins eight days before the [winter] solstice". Ḥananel b. Ḥushiel, followed by Rashi, claims: "Eight days before the solstice -- their festival was for all eight days," which slightly overstates the Saturnalia's historical six-day length, possibly to associate the holiday with Hanukkah.
+Rava said, "Kalends is held during the eight days after the [winter] solstice and Saturnura begins eight days before the [winter] solstice". Ḥananel b. Ḥushiel, followed by Rashi, claims: "Eight days before the solstice -- their festival was for all eight days," which slightly overstates the Saturnalia's historical six-day length, possibly to associate the holiday with Hanukkah.

 In the Jerusalem Talmud, Avodah Zarah claims the etymology of Saturnalia is שנאה טמונה śinʾâ ṭǝmûnâ "hidden hatred," and refers to the hatred Esau, whom the Rabbis believed had fathered Rome, harbored for Jacob.

 The Babylonian Talmud's Avodah Zarah ascribes the origins of Saturnalia (and Kalends) to Adam, who saw that the days were getting shorter and thought it was punishment for his sin: